Women play a very important role in building (or rebuilding) God’s Kingdom on earth.

 1. Be mothers and sisters to other women disciples.

 2. Follow the example of Mary.
-Jesus instructed the women disciples to follow the example of His Teacher, the Teacher of James and Judas (His cousins), and Teacher of everyone who wishes to be formed in Grace and Wisdom.
-He instructed them to follow Her word.
+Jesus instructed the women disciples to follow the example of His Teacher (who is His mother Mary), and who is also the Teacher of James and Judas (His cousins), and Teacher of everyone who wishes to be formed in Grace and Wisdom.
+He instructed them to follow Mary’s word.
 He said Mary’s word is the same as His word (but made sweeter).
 He said there is nothing to be added to Mary’s word because it is the word of the Mother of Wisdom.

 3. Be subject to the Shepherd by obeying their advice and orders and being like sisters to them in extending help and support in their work.

 4. Be always like daughters to Mary.
-Jesus said His Mother will guide them (girls, widows, wives, mothers) in everything as Mary knows the consequences of every condition because of Her own experience and supernatural wisdom.
+Jesus asked the women disciples to be always like daughters to His mother.
+He said His mother will guide them (girls, widows, wives, mothers) in everything as Mary knows the consequences of every condition because of Her own experience and supernatural wisdom.

 5. Love one another.